 David crossed his arm, jaw tight and quivering, and stared at Stephan.

 “Fuck you!”
-He gave Stephan the finger and stormed out of the office.
+He gave Stephan the finger, who rolled his eyes, then stormed out of the office.
 He marched to the front of the store and grabbed his messenger bag from behind the counter.
 He couldn’t look at anyone.
 He took a bag of coffee of the shelf, stuffed it in his bag, then was out the door.

 David unchained his bike and pedaled home as fast as he could, wiping the tears out of his eyes as soon as they came.
-Arriving home a half hour later, he let his bike fall heavily amongst rusting tools and car parts in uncut grass as he trudged inside.
+Fifteen minutes later he let his bike fall heavily amongst rusting tools and car parts in uncut grass in front of his parent’s place as he trudged inside.
 At least he wouldn’t have to stay long.
 He’d just meet up early with his friends and spend the night.